Thomasporta/Steam-Data-Analysis/README.md

 Here we can see the effect of CS:GO on 2012 and Dota 2 on 2013.
 If we ignore those two points, we notice the trend is decreasing but not dramatically so.

-We've thus far looked at the general health of steam, finding that the plaftorm was generating higher revenues with a larger number of releases.
+We've thus far looked at the general health of steam, finding that the platform was generating higher revenues with a larger number of releases.
 However, we found that many games have little reviews, and that the reviewing system is skewed towards positive review scores.

 ## II.
 Steam features and engagement programs